mxagar/machine_learning_ibm/01_Exploratory_Data_Analysis/01_Exploratory_Data_Analysis_IBM.md

 - Hostogram plots: `sns.histplot()`
 - Box plots: `sns.boxplot()`
 - Residual plots: differences between the real/actual target values and the model predictions
+- IQR calculation

-The Inter-Quantile Rage (IQR) is used to detect outliers statistically/numerically.
+The **Inter-Quantile Rage** (IQR) is used to detect outliers statistically/numerically.

 ```python
 import numpy as np